io-da/query/README.md

  - Expect an _IteratorResult_ instead of _Result_.
  - **Can not be cached**.

-Iterator handlers are intended to be used to with large sets of data.
+Iterator handlers are intended to be used with large sets of data.
 Providing a possibility to iterate over the data without additional preloading.

 ### Iterator Result
 IteratorResult is the _struct_ returned from ```bus.IteratorQuery```.
 This struct acts as a proxy between the handlers and the consumer.